MinervaSoftworks/Bartender.Net/README.md

 # torn.api
-An API to interact with the game Torn's REST API.
+A wrapper with the game Torn City's REST API.